Geography of New Jersey: Political and cultural geography

-New Jersey is commonly divided into the cultural regions of North Jersey, Central Jersey and South Jersey.
+New Jersey is commonly divided into the regions of North Jersey, Central Jersey, South Jersey and the Jersey Shore.
 Many residents debate about whether Central Jersey actually exists or not, but this debate was resolved by Governor Phil Murphy's signing of a law that declared Central Jersey to be made up of Middlesex, Mercer, Somerset, and Hunterdon counties.

 North Jersey comprises Bergen, Essex, Hudson, Passaic, Morris, Sussex, and Warren Counties, while Central Jersey is made up of Middlesex, Union, Mercer, Somerset, and Hunterdon Counties.
 South Jersey is composed of Camden, Burlington, Gloucester, Cumberland, and Salem Counties.
 The Jersey Shore region is typically associated with Ocean, Monmouth, Atlantic, and Cape May Counties.

 The New Jersey State Department of Tourism distinguishes six distinct tourist regions: the Gateway, Greater Atlantic City (consisting of all of Atlantic County), the Southern Shore Region, the Delaware River Region, the Shore Region and the Skylands Region.

 Features

 Rivers

 New Jersey is largely delineated by rivers.
 The lower Delaware forms the state's border with Pennsylvania, and on the northeast side of the state the Hudson separates it from New York.